Rybus07/in-a-pickle/README.md

 - **License:** Public API with [entire database freely available to all](https://thespacedevs.com/llapi), no documented restrictions for educational use
 - **Our work:** Data collection, cleaning, integration, and documentation
 - **Attribution:** Dataset credits Launch Library 2 API as source

+### 🛠 Methodology
+This project follows a standard Data Science Lifecycle, specialized for spatial sports data:

+Data Acquisition: Leveraging the pklmart Competitive Pickleball Extracts (Kaggle).

+Preprocessing: Standardizing diverse court dimensions into a unified 1 by 2.2 unit coordinate system to ensure model generalization.

+Feature Engineering: Calculating derivative metrics such as shot_angle, dist_to_kitchen, and delta_position.

+Modeling: Training classifiers to predict shot_outcome (e.g., Winner, Error, or Reset).

+### 📊 Data Exploration
+The Dataset: Briefly describe the shot.csv and rally.csv files.

+Normalization: Explain why you divided by 20 (as we discussed) to create a scale-invariant model.

+Coordinate Flipping: Discuss how you aligned the "serving" and "returning" sides so the model treats the court consistently regardless of which team started the point.

+### 📈 Data Analysis
+(This is where you show off your Matplotlib skills!)

+Heatmaps: Distribution of shots across the court.

+Shot Distribution: A breakdown of common shot types (Dinks vs. Drives).

+The "Kitchen" Effect: How distance from the NVZ (Kitchen) line correlates with winning or losing a rally.

+### 🤖 Models Used
+Feature Selection: Using loc_x, loc_y, shot_angle, and dist_to_kitchen.

+Algorithms: (e.g., Random Forest, XGBoost, or PySpark GBTs).

+Class Imbalance: How you handled the fact that most shots are "Extend Rally" rather than "Winners."

+### 🏆 Results and Evaluation
+Accuracy/F1-Score: How well does the model predict the outcome?

+Confusion Matrix: Does the model struggle more with "Unforced Errors" vs. "Forced Errors"?

+Feature Importance: Which metric matters most? (e.g., Is shot_angle more predictive than loc_x?)

+### 💡 Insights and Conclusions
+Tactical Insight: Based on the model, what is the "highest value" shot for a player caught at the baseline?

+Model Limitations: Discussing things like player fatigue or wind speed that the dataset doesn't capture.

+Future Work: Mentioning things like integrating video CV or tracking player movement over time.

 ### How to Use This Project